San Diego Strike Force: History

 The Strike Force struggled throughout its inaugural season with Grossman remarking the games were like he was "Southwestern College going to play Clemson or something."
 In their season opener against the Quad City Steamwheelers, they allowed 43 points in the first half and lost 67–49; Grossman attributed the team's struggles to a lack of headsets for the coaches.
 He eventually fired the defensive coordinator and released four players on defense; the offensive coordinator had also been fired two weeks prior, though Grossman noted both coaches were on the staff prior to his arrival.
 The Strike Force's first home game, a 65–44 defeat by the Tucson Sugar Skulls, saw a poor playing field consisting of carpet pieces held together with duct tape; four additional players were released a day later.
 After a 0–3 start, owner Choi brought in the River Kings' general manager Ryan Eucker to replace Cox.
 The team finished the season with a 1–13 record and last place in the league; their lone win was a 40–34 victory over the River Kings.

 Following the 2019 season, Eucker announced the team would undergo a minor rebrand with a new logos and colors, choosing more military tones in olive green, black, silver, and brass to better represent the city.
 After playing one game, a 50–36 win over the Bismarck Bucks, the rest of the 2020 season was canceled due to the onset of the COVID-19 pandemic.

 The Strike Force also withdrew from the 2021 season due to continued pandemic restrictions in California.
 During the hiatus, Eucker left the team and was replaced by football operations director Geno Gerbo as interim general manager by April 2021.
-In May 2021, Vivian Lin was announced as the team president and (incorrectly) as the first Asian American woman to be a president of a professional football team.
-That honor actually belongs to Kim Pegula - Owner and President of the Buffalo Bills (NFL) and Buffalo Sabres (NHL).
+In May 2021, Vivian Lin was announced as the team president and claimed to be the first Asian American woman to be a president of a professional football team.

 By November 2021, Gerbo had left the organization and Todd Durkin was named general manager. while Grossman was replaced as head coach by former Christian High School athletic director and football offensive coordinator, David Beezer.
-In March 2022, it was announced that the team had been sold to a new group of local investors, with Lin as the controlling owner, when Choi no longer wanted to be the owner.
-However Lin's group was unsuccessful in their purchase attempt, and ownership reverted back to Choi in November of 2022.
+In March 2022, it was announced that the team had been sold to a new group of local investors, with Vivian Lin as the controlling owner, when Choi no longer wanted to be the owner.
+However, by December 2022, Lin was no longer listed on the team website and former coach Burt Grossman was listed as team president.
+Gerbo also returned as the General Manager in guiding the team back to relevance in 2023 and 2024 - where the Strike Force made the playoffs as the #4 seed, and beat the #1 seed Bay Area Panthers in the first playoff game in Strike Force history.